Our MD Gus’ self-build project Zog House

 The first step is to find either a plot of land to build on, or an old unmodernised home that you can convert or refurbish into the home that you want.
-The usual suspects like Rightmove, Zoopla, and Purple Bricks are a good place to start to see what is on the market.
-Plotbrowser is also a good place to start your search, as well as the more recently launched MyPlot.
+The usual suspects like Rightmove and Zoopla are a good place to start to see what is on the market.
+Plotbrowser, MyPlot, PlotSearch are also good places to start your search.

-Of course, as any fan of Homes Under the Hammer will know, you can also find plots of land for sale and especially old run down homes in need of modernisation or refurbishment at auction, where there can be some real gems, albeit not without risk.
+Of course, as any fan of Homes Under the Hammer will know, you can also find plots of land for sale and run down homes in need of modernisation or refurbishment at auction.
+There can be some real gems, albeit not without risk.
 Essential Information Group collates all the auctions around the UK – you can get a free trial if you’re just starting out.
 You can register with each of the auctioneers in your area and you will get notified when the next catalogue is live.